learnitwe11/nationalflag/README.md

-# What is the U.S. national flag comprised of?
+# What is the U.S. national flag composed of?

 Type your answer here please.